django-fluent/django-fluent-contents/docs/plugins/code.rst

 Define which programming language should be selected by default.

 This setting is ideally suited to set personal preferences.
+By default this is "HTML", to be neutral.

 FLUENT_CODE_DEFAULT_LINE_NUMBERS
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~